ZgblKylin/Cpp-Utilities/README.md

-TODO: Add SequencialMap which behaviors like std::vector, but supports key-value insert and look-up.
+TODO: Add SequencialMap which behaviors like std::vector, but supports key-value operation.